 Associated Bank is the outcome of a merger of three banks based in Northeast Wisconsin.
 These three banks were Kellogg Citizens Bank of Green Bay, Manitowoc Savings Bank, and First National Bank of Neenah.
 Routing Numbers List also has a full guide on all US Bank routing numbers!

 In 1997, Associated Bank had another milestone.
-This year, First Financial and Associated Bank merged.
-This marriage of two banks brought us Associate Bank as we know it today.
-First Financial was a consolidation of mostly Wisconsin-based thrifts, savings, and loan banks.
-Associated Bank prides itself on being the U.S. bank with a legacy of service that runs for more than 150 years.
+This year, First Financial and Associated Bank merged & this marriage of two banks brought us Associate Bank as we know it today.
+First Financial consolidated mostly Wisconsin-based thrifts, savings, and loan banks.
+Associated Bank prides itself on being the US bank with a legacy of service that is running for more than 150 years.

 If you want to know the routing numbers for other banks such as KeyBank Routing Number, Bank of America Routing Number, PNC Routing Number, and Schwab Routing Number, continue browsing all other articles on this website.

 Bank routing numbers are the nine-digit codes found on checks.
 It is also called the ABA number.
 Initially, the American Bankers Association created these numbers in 1910.
 That is what ABA stands for.
 The purpose of the routing number was to identify the payment-issuing bank.

 After the creation of the Federal Reserve, the routing number began to include the Federal Reserve Routing Number.
 Today, this set of digits is widely used by banks to transfer money to and from checking accounts.